snowiewdev/cheatsheet/aws.md

 - AWS Snowmobile: transfer up to 100PB of Data

 ### Well-Architect Framework
-- Operational Excellence: run & monitor system
+- Operational Excellence: run workload effectively & monitor system
 - Security: protect information & assets, permission
-- Reliability: recovery procedure, stability, able to scale
+- Reliability: ability of a workload to consistently and correctly perform its intended functions, like recovery procedure, stability, able to scale
-- Performance efficiency
+- Performance efficiency: use computing resources efficiently to meet system requirements, & maintain that efficiency as demand changes and technologies evolve
 - Cost Optimization

+## Additional Service
+### Amazon Augmented AI
+- used to create workflows for machine learning models built on Amazon SageMaker or any other tools

+### Amazon Textract
+- machine learning service that automatically extracts text and data from scanned documents

+### Amazon Lex
+- allow you to build conversational interfaces using voice and text

 ### Exam notes
 - max score 1000, 700 passing score